AbdurrahmanNadi/activity_recognition_web_service/README.md

 #### Requirements:

 1. Python 3
+2. OpenCV installation
+3. For GPU Support follow the official tensorflow [article](https://www.tensorflow.org/install/gpu):
+    * CUDA 10.0
+    * cuDNN 7.x
+    * tensorRT 6
-2. The pip requirements included in requirements.txt which you can install via `pip install -r requirements.txt`
+4. The pip requirements included in requirements.txt which you can install via `pip install -r requirements.txt`

+You can also use the Dockerfile as reference

 ### Test